-An active trading market for our common stock may not develop and you may not be able to resell your shares of our common stock for a profit, if at all.
+An active trading market for our common stock may not be sustained and you may not be able to resell your shares of our common stock for a profit, if at all

 Prior to our initial public offering, there had been no public market for our common stock.
-An active trading market for our shares may never develop or be sustained.
-If an active market for our common stock does not develop or is not sustained, it may be difficult for you to sell our shares at an attractive price or at all.
+An active trading market for our shares may not be sustained.
+If an active market for our common stock is not sustained, it may be difficult for you to sell our shares at an attractive price or at all.